 Labdoor analyzed 18 of the best-selling glucosamine supplements in the United States for glucosamine content as well as heavy metal (arsenic, cadmium, lead, mercury) contamination.

-Labdoor's analysis found that about two-thirds of the tested products (17 of 24) recorded glucosamine doses of at least 1500 mg per day, the lowest level at which glucosamine has been found in research studies to improve joint pain and function1.
-16 products also listed chondroitin and another 14 products listed MSM (methylsulfonylmethane).
+Labdoor's analysis found that about 80% of the tested products (15 of 18) recorded glucosamine doses of at least 1500 mg per day, the lowest level at which glucosamine has been found in research studies to improve joint pain and function1.
+Six products also listed chondroitin and another 14 products listed MSM (methylsulfonylmethane).

 Analytical Chemistry Methods: CE (glucosamine); HPLC (chondroitin); GC (MSM); ICP-MS (arsenic, cadmium, lead, mercury).